 Officers

-Operations Manager.
-The Steering Committee shall appoint an Operations Manager of the Company (the “Operations Manager”) and the appointment shall be approved by the Member.
-Subject to the supervision and authority of the Steering Committee, the Operations Manager (i) shall be the chief executive officer of the Company, (ii) shall have responsibility and authority for management of the day-to-day operations of the Company, and (iii) may execute agreements and contracts on behalf of the Company.
-The Operations Manager shall be an employee of Internet2.
+Executive Director.
+The Steering Committee shall appoint an Executive Director of the Company (the “Executive Director”) and the appointment shall be approved by the Member.
+Subject to the supervision and authority of the Steering Committee, the Executive Director (i) shall be the chief executive officer of the Company, (ii) shall have responsibility and authority for management of the day-to-day operations of the Company, and (iii) may execute agreements and contracts on behalf of the Company.
+The Executive Director shall be an employee of Internet2.

 Indemnification of the Member, SC Members, Officers and any Related Party